hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 	$ cp /groups/hbctraining/unix_oct2015_other/DE_script.R diffexpression/

 The DE script will require as input **1) your count matrix file** and **2) a metadata file**.
 The count matrix we generated in the last lesson and is in the `counts` directory.
 The metadata file is a tab-delimited file which contains any information associated with our samples.
-Each row corresponds to a sample and eaach column contains some information about each sample.
+Each row corresponds to a sample and each column contains some information about each sample.

 > If you _didn't generate this file in class_ we have a pre-computed count matrix generated that you can use:
 >